Cheesecake is a favorite dessert in my family. I mean, what’s not to love about a dessert made of cheese?

 Wrap the outside of your springform pan in 3 layers of aluminum foil.
 Be careful not to tear or puncture the foil.
 Bring the foil all the way up the sides.
 Set it inside a roasting pan or a large Dutch oven.
 Pour the filling into the springform pan.

-Fill the roasting pan with warm water about halfway up the sides of the springform pan.
-(I usually just heat it in a tea kettle.)
+Fill the roasting pan with hot water about halfway up the sides of the springform pan.
 Be careful not to splash any water into the cheesecake pan or inside the foil.

 Put the pan in the oven and bake until the cheesecake is just barely set in the center, 55-65 minutes.
 It will still jiggle slightly, but shouldn’t slosh in the center when moved.